 The second step: adding the holly berries

-After the paint dried, we added holly berries using q-tips dipped in red paint.
+After the green paint dried, we added “holly berries” using q-tips dipped in red paint.
 So much fun to add the berries to the wreaths.
 And it’s always fun to have a 2-part activity!

 Finally, after the wreaths had fully dried, I carefully cut them out and added a construction paper red bow (just for fun).

 The kids couldn’t be prouder of their wreaths and neither could I!
-I loved how this activity went and how awesome the final product came out.
-I love how different they look even though they are the same design and the kids followed the same directions.
+I love how different the two wreaths look even though they are the same design and the kids followed the same directions.
 It shows their ages and personalities perfectly.